Climate-Action-Agency/esrs-xbrl-parser/README.md

 ## Todo & known issues

-- [ ] Missing top level headlines (E1, S1 etc).
+- [ ] Missing top level labels (E1, S1 etc).
 They’re present in `lab_esrs-en.xml` (e.g. `esrs_ESRSE1ClimateChangeMember_label`) but there are no references to it.
 Seems to be the same issue when viewing ESRS in Arelle.
 - [ ] Implement types, enums, validation etc

 ## See also